Rick Reynolds, LCSW

 Your weekend saved my marriage and my future with my wife.

 I wish there was no need for EMS Weekends.
 I wish this world and the people in it didn't wreak the havoc, hurt, and devastation they do on one another, but the reality is that people like you and your staff are needed.
 I hope that I never have to recommend anyone to you, but statistics and life say I probably will.
-Should that occasion ever arise, I can share with you with absolute confidence that I would recommend you and your program at the highest level.
+Should that occasion ever arise, I can share with absolute confidence that I would recommend you and your program at the highest level.
 You saved my marriage, but more than that, you saved my life.

-*names have been changed
+*name has been changed

 Sections: